robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_redeemtokensof.md

   @param _holder The account to redeem tokens for.
   @param _projectId The ID of the project to which the tokens being redeemed belong.
   @param _tokenCount The number of project tokens to redeem, as a fixed point number with 18 decimals.
-  @param _minReturnedTokens The minimum amount of terminal tokens expected in return, as a fixed point number with the same amount of decimals as this terminal.
+  @param _minReturnedTokens The minimum amount of terminal tokens expected in return, as a fixed point number with the same amount of decimals as the terminal.
   @param _beneficiary The address to send the terminal tokens to.
   @param _memo A memo to pass along to the emitted event.
   @param _metadata Bytes to send along to the data source, delegate, and emitted event, if provided.